To get from Malta International Airport to Mellieħa you’ll need to cover around 23.5 km.

 To do so, you can choose from the following options: rent a car, book a taxi, hop onto a public bus or use a shared shuttle bus.

-Renting a car gives you most flexibility, while a taxi is efficient and hassle free.
+Renting a car gives you the most flexibility, while a taxi is efficient and hassle-free.
 A cheaper solution is the public bus at around €2 per person, but it will take you a long time to reach your place of stay, and we know you’re impatient to start your holiday.

 A taxi ride from Malta Airport to Mellieħa takes around 40 minutes, depending on traffic.
 This is way quicker than catching a public bus, and much more comfortable.
 You might also get some expert advice on your itinerary from your taxi driver, who generally knows a thing or two about the best places in Malta and Gozo.

 Choose from these two taxi options:

 Tip: It’s best to use the prepaid ticket rather than trying to hail a cab by yourself as you could be charged way more.